shoumodip/helm.nvim/README.md

 This is perfectly alright.

 ## Regions are abstract
 The region text is not treated as a match!
 A region will be shown if and only if said region contains at least one item in it.
 Do not type out the pattern text of a region and expect to see it.
-This is done as I consider regions to a an absract reasoning boundary and not an actual item.
+This is done as I consider regions to be a an abstract reasoning boundary and not an actual item.
 Keep that in mind.

 # Keybindings
 The hotkeys used.
 These are declared in `helm_mappings`.
 See *helm-api* for more information.

+`<A-n>`    The next region

+`<A-p>`    The previous region

 `<C-n>`    The next item

 `<C-p>`    The previous item

 `<Down>`   The next item

 `<Up>`     The previous item

 `<C-f>`    Forward a character

 `<C-b>`    Backward a character

 `<C-a>`    Start of line

 `<C-e>`    End of line

 `<Right>`  Forward a character

 `<Left>`   Backward a character

-`<Return>` Accept the selected item, else accept the pattern text `<Escape>` Escape Helm, duh.
+`<Return>` Accept the selected item, else accept the pattern text

+`<Escape>` Escape Helm, duh.

 # How to use Helm.